Twins overtake Angels 5-4 with rally in 8th inning

+MINNEAPOLIS (AP) — The Minnesota Twins have transitioned into development mode in this disappointing season, having traded All-Star slugger Nelson Cruz in the first move of what could be a more significant sell-off.

+Nick Gordon and Ryan Jeffers took full advantage of the audition on Friday night.

-MINNEAPOLIS (AP) — Nick Gordon scored the go-ahead run in the eighth inning for Minnesota on a throwing error by catcher Kurt Suzuki as the Twins rallied past the Los Angeles Angels 5-4 on Friday night.
+Gordon scored the go-ahead run in the eighth inning on a throwing error by catcher Kurt Suzuki after Jeffers hit the game-tying RBI single, as the Twins rallied past the Los Angeles Angels 5-4.

+“We’re getting back to the fundamentals and trying to play good baseball,” Jeffers said.
+“The rest of the season, we’re not sure what is going to be in store for us, but we’re going to put the best product on the field for y’all.”

-Ryan Jeffers hit the game-tying RBI single off Angels closer Raisel Iglesias (6-4), who was charged with his fourth blown save in 24 attempts after being summoned with a runner on first for what would’ve been a six-out save.
+Jeffers got his big hit off Angels closer Raisel Iglesias (6-4), who was charged with his fourth blown save in 24 attempts after being summoned with a runner on first for what would’ve been a six-out save.

 Jeffers, who went 3 for 4, sent a grounder into left field.
 The throw home by Juan Lagares to try to get Miguel Sanó was way off the plate, and Suzuki misfired to third to try to get Gordon, who hustled in for the lead to punctuate the unraveling for the Angels.
+The second attempt home by Lagares was off line, too.

+“I was surprised on both throws, quite frankly I was.
+He’s such a good outfielder, and he wasn’t that deep,” manager Joe Maddon said.

-Starter Alex Cobb had a 4-0 lead after two innings and a 4-2 edge in the sixth as he warmed up, but was pulled before it started because of a blister on his right index finger.
+Angels starter Alex Cobb had a 4-0 lead after two innings and a 4-2 edge in the sixth as he warmed up, but was pulled before it started because of a blister on his right index finger.

 Gordon brought the Twins within one with an RBI single in that inning against Steve Cishek.

-Taylor Rogers notched his ninth save with a scoreless ninth for the Twins after a scoreless eighth by Juan Minaya (1-0).
+Taylor Rogers notched his ninth save with a scoreless ninth for the Twins after a scoreless eighth by Juan Minaya (1-0) and the wild rally in between.

+“Just try to make each day its own separate thing and enjoy that day and not try to look to the future or try to play GM and figure out what’s going to happen.
+It’s inevitable,” Rogers said.

-Jack Mayfield homered for the second straight game for the Angels and made a diving stop at third base to start a key double play in the fifth, and Suzuki hit a two-run homer against one of his four former teams.
-The Twins were the only team he made an All-Star game with in 2014.
-He followed an RBI single by José Iglesias in a three-run first inning against Twins starter J.A.
-Happ, who finished six innings.
+Jack Mayfield homered for the second straight game for the Angels and made a diving stop at third base to start a key double play in the fifth.
+Suzuki hit a two-run homer after an RBI single by José Iglesias in a three-run first inning against Twins starter J.A.
+Happ.

 NO-TANI

-Happ has been plenty vulnerable after his strong first month with the Twins, but the 38-year-old has been relatively tough on left-handers this season.
-They had only three extra-base hits allowed over 67 plate appearances entering the night.

-That was all the math Angels manager Joe Maddon needed to justify resting designated hitter Shohei Ohtani and first baseman Jared Walsh, his two healthy All-Stars.
+Left-handers had only three extra-base hits in 67 plate appearances entering the night against Happ, and that was all the math Maddon needed to justify resting designated hitter Shohei Ohtani and first baseman Jared Walsh, his two healthy All-Stars.

 “They’re not breaking Cal’s record,” Maddon quipped before the game, in reference to Cal Ripken Jr.’s all-time mark for consecutive games played.

 Ohtani, the major league home run leader, went 0 for 4 with three strikeouts Thursday and is 4 for 24 with one homer and 14 strikeouts out of the All-Star break.
 He has appeared as a hitter in 90 of the team’s 96 games.
+Walsh entered as a pinch-hitter in the seventh.

 HEY, ROOK